 Federal Budget -> COVID-19 Financial Relief -> Canada Emergency Business Account (CEBA)

-Applications are online only and cannot be accessed by telephone or your branch.
+Applications are online only, through your financial institution, and cannot be accessed by telephone or at your branch.

-The forgivable portion of the CEBA loan is taxable when received - see Tax Treatment and Accounting Treatment of Forgivable Loans such as CEBA and CECRA.
+The forgivable portion of the CEBA loan is taxable when received (confirmed by CRA) - see Tax Treatment and Accounting Treatment of Forgivable Loans such as CEBA and CECRA.

 Although all applications and approvals are handled by financial institutions, Export Development Canada has set up a CEBA call centre which may help you with any problems you're having with the status of your application.
 The number is 1-888-324-4201.
 The centre is open Monday to Friday from 8 am to 9 pm EST and will address the following types of questions: